Zebra Tech to buy Motorola Solutions' enterprise business

 Goldman, Sachs & Co and JP Morgan Securities LLC are Motorola Solutions' financial advisers.

-Zebra's rivals in its printing business include Hewlett-Packard (HPQ.N), Epson and Lexmark (LXK.N), while Ubisense (UBIS.L) and AeroScout are among its competitors in the location tracking products business.
+Zebra's rivals in its printing business include Hewlett-Packard, Epson and Lexmark, while Ubisense and AeroScout are among its competitors in the location tracking products business.

 In October, Zebra launched Zatar, a Web-based software that allows companies to deploy and manage devices and sensors connected to the Internet, also called the "internet of things." (link.reuters.com/tyn58v)